 Which health screening tests do you really need?
-It's a common scenario in Singapore - your dad or mom receives a letter offering free "basic" health screening services, usually in the form of a tie-up with the company where he or she's working at.
+It's a common scenario in Singapore -- your parent or relative receives a letter offering free "basic" health screening services, usually in the form of a tie-up with the company where he or she is working.

 So when my dad asked me last night:

 What are the essential tests I should go for?

-I had a glance through of what was on offer: 5 pages worth of optional add-ons to the free basic screen, ranging from cancer marker tests, to mind-boggling X-Rays and ultrasound scans.
+I had a glance through what was on offer: five pages worth of optional add-ons to the free basic screen, ranging from cancer marker tests to mind-boggling X-Rays and ultrasound scans.

-If you selected every option for the "peace of mind" as I'm sure many of the older folks would be inclined to, it'd cost you a whopping $1678 according to this letter he received.
+If you selected every option for the "peace of mind" as I am sure many older folks would be inclined to, it would cost you a whopping $1678 according to this letter he received.

 Given the huge amount of local searches for "health screening Singapore" every month, I decided to write this post to explain exactly what tests you need, and which you do not.

 Is there a catch with "free" health screening?

-Much as Singaporeans love the word "free", we've also wisened up to the fact that there's usually a catch somewhere in there, right?
+Much as Singaporeans love the word "free", we have also wisened up to the fact that there is usually a catch somewhere in there, right?

 Here is the big reveal: these basic health screening tests are "loss leaders".

-You know when Ladyironchef tells you about that Japanese restaurant serving 99 cent oysters?
-Or when you hear on radio that Dorra Slimming is offering you a free 30 minute spa package?
+You know when Ladyironchef tells you about that Japanese restaurant serving 99-cent oysters?
+Or when you hear about free 30-minute spa slimming packages on the radio?

 In the first situation, you excitedly turn up for the cheap oysters, only to find that everything else on the menu is 30% more expensive than the norm.
-For the latter example, well, it's a beauty spa in Singapore.
-You know how that works.
+For the latter example, well, you know how some beauty spas in Singapore use pressure tactics.

 Similarly, health screening companies commonly earn by:

-- Charging you for all the additional and unnecessary tests - it's hugely enticing to tick every single add-on test for that "clean bill of health".
+- Charging you for all the additional and unnecessary tests - it is hugely enticing to tick every single add-on test for that "clean bill of health".

 - Referring you to see specialists after, who usually have tie-ups with these screening companies.